 The Railway Challenge will provide teams of young engineers with experience of design and manufacture of a prototype vehicle.
 A structured environment will be provided with academic and industry mentors and a fairly risk free but representative environment in which to develop key engineering skills.

 The final judging and assessment is carried out at Stapleford Miniature Railway in Leicestershire.
-The 2014 competition weekend will be from 27 to 29 June, with spectators able to attend on either 28th or 29th June, although 29th is probably the best day as the locos will have passed scrutineering by then and be competing against one another.
+In 2016, the competition weekend took place on 2 to 3 July.
+Spectators were able to attend on either the Saturday or Sunday free of charge.
+If you're thinking about attending the event as a spcetator, Sunday is probably the best day as the locos will have passed scrutineering by then and will be competing against one another.
 It is free for spectators to come along to watch on both days.
-Please email Rachel Pearson, Project Manager for the Railway Challenge, to reserve your place